dboulytchev/topics/README.md

 - miniKanren: debugger/visualizer/profiler.
   Devise and implement a tool for tracing the evaluation of relational programs in native relational terms.
-Devise a ways to visualize the course of the search and gather various metrics: number of unifications, failed occurs checks, etc.
+Devise ways to visualize the course of the search and gather various metrics: number of unifications, failed occurs checks, etc.

 - miniKanren: tabling and disequality.